kabartolo/launch-school/210_js/objects/notes.md

 <a name="pure-functions-side-effects"></a>
 ### Pure Functions and Side Effects

 * A side effect occurs when a function modifies an external value, in an outer scope or passed to the function as an argument.
+* A side effect can also be output to the console or the user.
 * A function without side effects is called a **pure function**.
+* Any mutation of an argument passed by reference renders the function impure.
   * A pure function relies only on its arguments to determine its return value.
   * Given the same argument value(s), it always evaluates to the same result.
   * It always returns a value (otherwise, if it has no side effects and no return value, it would do nothing).